LorisR/OrientationControl/README.md

 # GP-based orientation control (low frequency)
 bo_orientation_ctrl is the ROS package for the GP-based low-frequency update of the orientation setpoint of the impedance control.
 It subscribes to topics published by orientation_ctrl and it publishes topics subscribed by orientation_ctrl.
+The package makes use of the limbo c++ library for GP implementation (http://resibots.eu/limbo/).

 # Paper
 Loris Roveda, Marco Pavone.
 Gradient Descent-Based Task-Orientation Robot Controller Enhanced with Gaussian Process Predictions.